andyglover/video-to-sheet/README.md

    - Replace `Your Google Sheet Name` with the name of your Google Sheets document.
    - Replace `Sheet1` with the name of the sheet within the Google Sheets document.

 3. **Keep your .env file and credentials JSON file secure and do not share them publicly.
-If you fork this project, ensure your `.gitignore` file includes the following to avoid committing sensitive information:**
+If you track this code with git, ensure your `.gitignore` file includes the following to avoid committing sensitive information:**

    ```gitignore
    .env
    credentials.json
    ```

-4. **Ensure that your Google service account has the necessary permissions to access and edit the specified Google Sheets document.**

-   - Open your Google Sheets document.

-   - Click the "Share" button in the top-right corner.

-   - Enter the service account email (found in the client_email field of your service-account-credentials.json file) and share the document with it, giving it at least "Editor" access.

 ## Usage